Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Method

 \subsection{Temporal Shift Module}

 3D CNNs can effectively mine spatiotemporal information but are computationally intensive.
-In order to extract spatiotemporal information while

-keeping the complexity of 2D CNNs, we incorporate the temporal shift module (TSM) \cite{lin2019tsm} into the T-stream.
+In order to extract spatiotemporal information while keeping the complexity of 2D CNNs, we incorporate the temporal shift module (TSM) \citep{lin2019tsm} into the T-stream.

 The schematic of the TSM we use is shown in Fig. \ref{fig3}.
 Since the ME videos are offline videos, with access to future frames, the bi-directional TSM is employed.
 For a tensor with C channels and T frames, we use varying colors to represent features at different time stamps.
-By shifting part of the channels forward by one frame and another part backward by one frame along the temporal dimension, we achieve the mixing of information from past and future frames with the current frame.
+By shifting part of the channels forward by one frame and another part backward by one frame along the temporal dimension, we achieve the mixing of information from past and

+future frames with the current frame.
 The excess channels are truncated and the blank frame parts are filled with zeros.
 The shift operation in TSM does not require any multiplication, and the multiply-accumulate operation of features from different frames’ channels is completed by the subsequent 2D convolution.
 Therefore, efficient temporal modeling is achieved at no extra cost.

 As shown in Fig. \ref{fig4}(a), in the original TSCNN, the input to the T-stream is the concatenation of horizontal and vertical optical flows between the onset frame, apex frame, and offset frame pairs.
 It can be seen that 2D CNN without TSM have difficulty in capturing temporal relationships in forward propagation.
-To introduce TSM, we separate the inputs of the T-stream along the temporal dimension, i.e., the optical flow maps between the onset frame and the apex frame and between the apex frame and the offset

-frame, containing motion information from two different temporal domains.
+To introduce TSM, we separate the inputs of the T-stream along the temporal dimension, i.e., the optical flow maps between the onset frame and the apex frame and between the apex frame and the offset frame, containing motion information from two different temporal domains.
 As illustrated in Fig. \ref{fig4}(b), TSMs are added before all convolutional layers in the intermediate layers of the T-stream to mix information from the two different temporal domains, enhancing the model’s temporal modeling capability.
-When the ratio of shifted channels in TSM is too big, it may affect the learning of spatial features; if too small, the temporal modeling capability is insufficient to handle complex temporal relationships. \cite{lin2019tsm} Therefore, we shift 1/8 of the channels in the TSM.
+When the ratio of shifted channels in TSM is too big, it may affect the learning of spatial features; if too small, the temporal modeling capability is insufficient to handle complex temporal relationships \citep{lin2019tsm}.
+Therefore, in the TSM, we shift the first 1/8 of the channels one frame forward, shift the following 1/8 of the channels one frame backward, and leave the remaining 3/4 unchanged.